tbrooke/flexible-graphrag/README.md

 | ![Angular UI](./angular-ui.png) | ![React UI](./react-ui.png) | ![Vue UI](./vue-ui.png) |

 ## Notes
-   - Only supports PDF documents currently.
+   - **Supported file types**: PDF, DOCX, PPTX (via Docling), plus TXT and MD files
+   - **Data sources**: File system (local files/folders), CMIS repositories, or Alfresco
-   - Try with a folder with a or few small PDF documents in it initially.
+   - Try with a folder with a few small documents initially.
    - Doesn't support replacing previous KG building if repeat the same document (will get duplicate doc and chunk nodes, shouldn't duplicate entity and relationship nodes)
    - GraphRAG would be for a select set of docs needing more accuracy with answers to questions.